Australian Health Practitioner Regulation Agency - About endorsement

 About the AMC cosmetic surgery accreditation standards for cosmetic surgery programs

 • Who: Developed by the AMC, on advice from an AMC Cosmetic Surgery Accreditation Standards and Procedures Project Advisory Group to include: accreditation and regulation experts, the Royal Australasian College of Surgeons (RACS), plastic surgeons, cosmetic practitioners, related disciplines, educators, and consumers.
-The accreditation standard will be approved by the Medical Board of Australia.
+The accreditation standards will be approved by the Medical Board of Australia.

 • What: Legal requirement.
 Sets the standards for accreditation of cosmetic surgery programs for endorsement.